International Monetary Fund: Overcoming the borrower/creditor divide

+Operations

-According to the IMF itself, it works to foster global growth and economic stability by providing policy advice and financing the members by working with developing countries to help them achieve macroeconomic stability and reduce poverty.
+According to the IMF itself, it works to foster global growth and economic stability by providing policy advice and financing to its members.
+It also works with developing countries to help them achieve macroeconomic stability and reduce poverty.
 The rationale for this is that private international capital markets function imperfectly and many countries have limited access to financial markets.
 Such market imperfections, together with balance-of-payments financing, provide the justification for official financing, without which many countries could only correct large external payment imbalances through measures with adverse economic consequences.
 The IMF provides alternate sources of financing such as the Poverty Reduction and Growth Facility.

 Upon the founding of the IMF, its three primary functions were: